 Whenever apps handle data, on direct servers or the cloud, the responsibility falls on the provider to ensure it is adequately protected - any breach of this data now leaves companies liable for hefty fines in such cases.

-In 2019, data privacy is something that cannot be ignored.
+Secure customer data management is something that cannot be ignored.
 While robust security and control measures are essential, improved communication helps to ensure customers feel comfortable using app services and opting-in to essential functionality features.

 PackageX is committed to doing everything possible to build up its customer data so that it will benefit its customers — while still ensuring complete privacy and data protection.
-Our next blog post will further explore how PackageX uses AI technology to support this mission of providing a transparent service to build long-term customer trust.
+We leverage AI technology and support the mission of providing a transparent service to build long-term customer trust.